mackenziesimes/digital-writing-folio/README.md

 - The main way of constraining writing and poetry before code and digital writing.
 -	E.g., Mesostics, N+7, Fortran Two,
 - JGnoetry and generated poetry (http://www.eddeaddad.net/jGnoetry/)

+## Week 4

+## Week 5
+- No Sense of an Ending: Hypertext Aesthetics
+- Hypertext Fiction Everafter